usnistgov/800-63-3/sp800-63c/sec4_federation.md

 Brokers can enable simplified technical integrations between the RP and CSP by eliminating the need for multiple point to point integrations, which can be onerous for protocols which do not support [dynamic registration](#dynamic-registration).
 If implemented in very specific ways, brokers can also provide some business confidentiality and transfer some of the privacy risks of point to point federation described above by passing the assertions while blinding the participants on either side of the transaction to each other.

 For example, organizations may not wish to reveal their subscriber lists to each other.
-Some implementations of blinding technology can prevent the capability for CSPs or RPs to track and profile subscribers within the context of a specific authentication transaction.
-However, the broker model transfers this capability to the broker.
+Some implementations of blinding technology can prevent CSPs or RPs from tracking and profiling subscribers within the context of an authentication transaction.
+However, the broker model transfers this tracking and profiling capability to the broker itself.
 Additionally, CSPs and RPs may still be able to track and profile subscribers through activity monitoring.

 While some broker deployments offer no additional privacy protection, some can offer limited additional levels of privacy to the subscriber through a variety of blinding technologies.
 However, as the level of blinding increases, so does the technical and operational implementation complexity.
 Privacy policies may dictate appropriate use by the CSP, RP, and the broker,  but blinding technology can increase effectiveness of these policies by making the data more difficult to access.